Are dental implants for you?

 People with loose or missing teeth may be suitable candidates for implant treatment.
 Those with ill-fitting dentures may also benefit from dental implant-supports for artificial teeth.
 Dental implant treatment is provided to patients with healthy gum tissue and adequate jawbone capacity to support dental implant posts.

-Dr Jamie Maguire, our Aesthetic and Implant Specialist, assesses patient gum health and bone structure for dental implant suitability.
+Dr Jamie Maguire, our Implant Specialist, assesses patient gum health and bone structure for dental implant suitability.
 Should the existing jawbone be too narrow or weak, bone-grafting procedures may be needed to initially build up jaw volume to a sufficient capacity to house the dental implant(s).

 If the jawbone is too close to the sinus cavity, a sinus lift procedure may need to be performed to provide space for implant insertion.
 Where there is too high a risk of nerve damage, dental implants may not be a suitable option for some patients.